On Money, Travelling, And Reaching Your Dreams

 Now you’re asking yourselves, how did two mid-20s students without permanent jobs, trying to spend as little as possible on their day-to-day needs, travel to some of the most expensive places on Earth?

-- We would visit, for example, Cologne and Dusseldorf several times a month and explore the whole area until there was no stone unturned.
+- We would visit the nearest big cities Cologne and Dusseldorf, several times a month and explore the whole area until there was no stone unturned.
+This included medieval castles, river promenades, history and natural science museums, etc.

 - We would book train tickets 3 months in advance to take advantage of all possible early bird discounts.

-- We would go on students’ trips, travel the whole night to arrive early in the morning in Paris, wander the streets till the middle of the following night, then hop on the bus and spend a second night in a row on the road.
-Just to save from accommodation
+- We would go on students’ trips.
+This included travelling the whole night to arrive early in the morning in e.g. Paris, wandering the streets till the middle of the following night, then hopping on the bus and spending a second night in a row on the road.
+Just to save from accommodation.

-- We would walk the whole day when exploring a city until our feet would refuse to take us any further to even save on public transportation.
+- We would walk the whole day when exploring a city until our feet would refuse to take us any further to even save on public transportation in cities where our student passes weren’t valid.

 - We would pack our homemade sandwiches to reduce our expenses while roaming the European capitals or the North Sea coast.